colinchen4/Steam-Pipe-Dev/WEB3-ARCHITECTURE-UPGRADE.md

 This document outlines the evolution from our current hybrid escrow model to a pure Web3 architecture with wrapped NFTs and no-deposit trading.

-## 🎯 Vision: Pure Web3 Trading Platform
+## 🎯 Vision: Hybrid Web3 Trading Platform

-Transform SteamPipe into a fully decentralized trading platform where Steam items become wrapped NFTs, eliminating deposits while maintaining security through smart contract automation.
+Transform SteamPipe into a hybrid trading platform that maximizes decentralization where possible while acknowledging Steam's centralized limitations. **[See detailed hybrid design →](./HYBRID-MODEL-DESIGN.md)**

+**Philosophy**: "Maximize decentralization where possible, use centralization where necessary"

 ## 📋 Current vs Target Architecture